BenW0/eval-model-gen/readme.md

 The front end is written in javascript and HTML5, with help from JQuery, JQuery UI, and [noUiSlider](http://refreshless.com/nouislider/)

+Though not necessary to the functioning of any other components of the system, the results log visualizer misc/resultVis.py uses pandas in an Anaconda environment.

 ## Usage
 Most configuration options are in server.conf.
 See example_server.conf for a sample.